My Qualifications and Background

-I am an Associate Fellow of the British Psychological Society (BPS) as well as a chartered psychologist.
-I am also registered with the Health Care Professions Council as a counselling psychologist.
+I am a chartered psychologist and associate fellow of the British Psychological Society.
+I am also registered with the Health Care Professions Council as a practitioner psychologist.
 I abide by the ethical guidelines of both the BPS and the HCPC.
-I also teach on the Professional Doctorate In Counselling Psychology training course at London Metropolitan University and see trainee therapists for both personal therapy and supervision.
+I have also been a senior lecturer for a number of years at London Metropolitan University, teaching clinical skills on the Professional Doctorate In Counselling Psychology training course.
+I am an Associate Fellow of the Higher Education Academy and see trainee therapists for both personal therapy and supervision.

 Within my private practice, I see clients with a wide range of presenting concerns from anxiety and depression through to panic, low self esteem, performance anxiety, body image issues, bereavement and life adjustment.
 I have a warm and interactive style and many of my clients come back to me at various times, when new life events necessitate the need for further support.
 I encourage this level of flexibility and believe that a strong and trusting therapeutic relationship can be the foundation for ongoing and life enhancing change.